 The training component of the program will run from 9:00 a.m. to 6:00 p.m.
 Monday to Friday, with an hour-long lunch break at 1:00 p.m.

 In addition to the course at RADA, Performing Arts Abroad will be offering full on-site support including airport pickup, housing, orientation, city tours, attendance at performances, and much more.
-For a specific day by day schedule and bios of RADA’s lead instructors for the course, please see the PDFs on the “Host Group” tab.
+For a specific day by day schedule, please see the PDF on the “Host Group” tab.

 Join us for the acting experience of a lifetime!
-Space is limited to 12 participants for the first session, and 14 participants for the second session.
+Space is limited to 10 participants.
 We have already begun receiving applications, and we anticipate the program will fill up quickly, so apply today!

 -Age: Participants must be 18 or over the day they begin the program.